vitejs/vite/docs/guide/index.md

 <p>Hello Vite!</p>
 ```

-Then simply run the `vite` CLI in your terminal:
+Then run the `vite` CLI in your terminal:

 ```bash
 vite